| Stratford Police Service Board: |

 |

-- The police services board submits its annual operating budget and an annual capital budget to city council.
+- The Police Service Board submits its annual operating budget and an annual capital budget to City Council.

 - Members of the police service, whether they were appointed by the board or not, are under the board’s jurisdiction.